BrandonGardner2/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+* Middleware and Router

 - [ ] Describe Middleware?

+* Middleware gets access to all of the requests as they pass through express and can alter them as needed or pass them through to the next middleware.

 - [ ] Describe a Resource?

+* A resource is something that the server can operate on using methods such as CRUD.

 - [ ] What can the API return to help clients know if a request was successful?

+* Status 200

 - [ ] How can we partition our application into sub-applications?

+* We can compartmentalize our code much like in React, using routers, and putting things in containers that make sense.

 ## Project Setup